ssrikantan/az-policy-sample/README.md

 <img src="./images/ArmTemplate1.png" alt="drawing" height="500px"/>

 3) Using the Azure portal to create a VM will not succeed, since the wizard does not provide an option to specify tags.
 However, when  a user edits the tags in a VM that already exists, the Policy validation kicks in and ensures that any changes that violate the policy are disallowed.
-In the screen shot below, deleting the 'Cost' Center' tag and selecting 'save' errors out citing the Policy violation
+In the screen shot below, setting a value different from that in the policy definition or deleting the 'Cost' Center' tag, and selecting 'save' errors out citing the Policy violation.

 <img src="./images/PortalEditTags.PNG" width="900px"/>